 If you want to store the output of your script for later use, you can use the angular bracket >.
 The command becomes:

-Here’s the terminal of VS Code, running the script that was written earlier:
+Here’s the terminal of VS Code, running the script that we referenced earlier:

-The same trick can be performed on Linux, however, you will have to include the shebang and give the file execution privileges using chmod.
+The same trick can be performed on Linux.
+However, you will have to include the shebang and specify the file execution privileges using chmod.

 A quick warning is warranted here.
 Pay attention if your script is as simple as the one written for this tutorial.
 For short programs like this, you will probably just see a flash of the command prompt or terminal before the program concludes and the terminal is closed.

-This approach is not advisable for production applications as it may fail in case of bugs and errors in your program.
+This approach is not advisable for production applications as it will fail if there are bugs and errors in your program.

 Python is a fun language to learn.
 It is easy, powerful and has tons of support on the internet.
-These characteristics make Python a very programmer friendly language, which even a beginner can learn quickly.
+These characteristics make Python a very programmer-friendly language that a beginner can learn quickly.